Anish-Kumar12/QuickCart/README.md

 ## Contact

-For any inquiries or feedback, please contact [your email].
+For any inquiries or feedback, please contact [anishkumar344567@gmail.com].